evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.

 There is only one roof for this model.
-The optional has a panoramic roof.
+The standard roof has a 4 seperate glass panels that can be removed, making this a convertible.

 <figur>